Tayleong/Health-Insurance-Claims/README.md

 # Health-Insurance-Cost-Prediction Using Python
 This capstone project applies machine learning techniques to predict annual medical insurance claim costs.
-Using a synthetic dataset, we explore linear regression, random forest, and gradient boosting models to identify key cost drivers such as smoking status, BMI, and blood pressure.
+Using a synthetic dataset, we explore linear regression, random forest regression and gradient boosting regression models to identify key cost drivers such as smoking status, BMI, and blood pressure.

 ![Screenshot of dashboard](https://i.imgur.com/xyQdIq0.png)